Overview of current projects

 EINST4INE aims to develop new concepts, approaches and methods in the area of digital transformation and brings together a unique group of world-leading experts in the areas of Open Innovation, Industry 4.0, Digital Transformation and Innovation Ecosystems.
 The project brings together a consortium of seven European academic and non-academic partners, working in collaboration with more than 15 industry partners focusing on digital transformation.
 Through our work we aim to address current digital transformation research gaps by looking through the individual, organizational and ecosystem perspectives, and by undertaking a holistic analysis of various industries and innovation ecosystems.

-The most promising, technology-oriented companies emerge from the start-ups of doctoral students.
+The most promising, technology-oriented companies emerge from the start-ups founded by doctoral students.
 Nevertheless, only a fraction of them found their own company, as they are usually not taught an entrepreneurial mindset.
-With the project "Elements 4 Founding", funded by the Vector Foundation, the University of Stuttgart is closing this gap.
+With the project Elements4Founding, funded by the Vector Foundation, the University of Stuttgart closes this gap.
 The goal is to sharpen the perception of doctoral students as entrepreneurs and to create an offer that accompanies them on their way to founding a company.

 Wind energy experts waste a lot of time on repetitive tasks. enviConnect develops user-friendly apps that automate processes and, thanks to digitized expert knowledge, help users make decisions quickly.